markusgrotz/python3-armarx/docs/installation.rst

 -------------

-The ArmarX Python bindings read the available ArmarX projects from the configurtion :file:`$ARMARX_WORKSPACE/armarx_config/armarx.ini`.
-Here the key 'packages' from the entry 'AutoCompletion' is relevant.
+The ArmarX Python bindings read the available ArmarX projects from the configuration :file:`$ARMARX_WORKSPACE/armarx_config/armarx.ini`.
+The key 'packages' from the entry 'AutoCompletion' lists available packages that can be loaded by the Python bindings.